 Looper pedals can be an invaluable tool for guitarists (as well as just really fun) and are one of the best tools out there for solo performers.
 However, the looper pedal can also be a confusing piece of technology when it comes time to actually perform or create with it.

-Luckily, below we’ll give you our 5 top tips for using your looper pedal effectively (pun intended).
+Luckily, we’re here to be your guide.
+Below we’ll give you our 5 top tips for using your looper pedal effectively.

 1. Record A Rhythm First

 Recording a rhythm before a lead is a simple, yet important tip to remember.
-Think of the rhythm loop as your foundation for the rest of your project, setting a general foundation for your project.
-This can really help you allow your creative juices to flow, while still being somewhat organized and in time.
+Think of the rhythm loop as your foundation for the rest of your project.
+This can really allow your creative juices to flow, while still being somewhat organized and playing with the right timing.

 Creating a great rhythm to start with will make every other piece of the puzzle easier to add in, so make sure you take your time to get this first part right.